J-1 Study & Certificate

 Students learn facilitation skills for group based visual arts support programs, including group process management, safety considerations, and community based application.

-VA C 615 Assessment, Documentation, and Case Reporting Practice 45 Hours
+VAC 615 Assessment, Documentation, and Case Reporting Practice 45 Hours

 This course trains students in assessment methods, session documentation, progress tracking, and final summaries appropriate for non medical visual arts based emotional support services.